 Instead of striving for historical authenticity, at least one instrument maker of today creates resin cornetts (as well as traditional wooden ones).
 The resin versions have the advantage of being relatively cheap.
 They may encourage more people to experiment with the instrument and to explore music in general.
 They could be thought of as a cornett for the modern age.
-Some teachers suggest that a student starts with a resin instrument and then switches to a wooden one at a more advanced stage in their studies.
+Some teachers say that a student should use a resin instrument at first and then switch to a wooden one at a more advanced stage in their studies.
 I don't know how the sound of a resin cornett compares to that of a wooden one, though.
 This is an important consideration for me.

 Andrew Hallock is a cornett maker and a countertenor.
 The video above summarizes his creation of a wooden cornett.

 The cornett and skilled players of the instrument were once very popular.
 The cornett apparently died out in the eighteenth century, however.
 A few suggestions have been made as to why this happened.
 There may have been several factors involved in the instrument's demise.